 Release Date: June 1989

-Sure the idea of a serial killer transferring his soul into a doll to get vengeance on those who wronged him is a silly one, but once you get past that you find Childs Play is a wonderful melting pot of horror, comedy and a little bit of social commentary.
+Sure the idea of a serial killer transferring his soul into a doll to get vengeance on those who wronged him is a silly one, but once you get past that you find Childs Play is a wonderful melting pot of horror, comedy and a touch of social commentary.

 As the evil Chucky goes on his homicidal rampage, the tone starts to subtly change and become darker, surprising anyone like myself that goes in thinking they know what to expect.